wilfred-dev/wilfred/docs/images.md

 Environment variables can be defined in the image configuration.
 The user will be prompted to enter values for these variables when creating a new server.

 The variables are accessible from the installation script and the startup command.
-But refering to them is slightly different.
+But referring to them is slightly different.

 To access an environment variable named `MINECRAFT_VERSION` from the installation script, one can use `$MINECRAFT_VERSION` (just as you'd expect it to work).